moinwiki/moin/docs/user/moinwiki.rst

    - Search engine crawlers may use the text to index the page or image.
 - `optional parameters` may be used to resize or position the target.

+   - the browser will automatically resize the image to fit the enclosing container by specifying either class=resize or width=100% height=auto
    - Images or other targets can be resized on the client side by specifying an option of `width=nn` or `height=nn` where nn is the desired size in pixels.
    - If Pillow is installed on the server, JPEG (or JPG) images can be resized